 A systematic method to organization

 Organizing can appear to be very overwhelming, but I think that’s purely an impression.
 When you apply Julie’s method of systematically reviewing and then either removing or finding a home for each item, it breaks down a lot of that overwhelm.
-In fact, she has you estimate the amount of time it will take you to “attack,” as she says, your clutter.
+In fact, she has you estimate the amount of time it will take you to, as she says, “attack” your clutter.
 Accurate or not, at least with this time estimate, you are up against something concrete, and not just an abstract thought on your head.

 Organizing broken down into five simple steps

 My other personal problem — beyond not having “homes” for my stuff and failing at maintenance — is being able to let go.
 First, let me make it clear: I’m no hoarder.
-When I was younger, my mother used to praise my ability to look at a letter when it arrived, analyze it, and if it was worthless, throw it out.
-She was comparing me to my father, who she said had a much harder time with that.
+When I was younger, my mother used to praise my ability to look at a letter when it arrived, analyze it, and if it was worthless, immediately throw it out.
+She was comparing me to my father, who she said had a much harder time doing that.

 Again, Julie doesn’t leave a stone underturned.
 She not only discusses the problem of “letting go,” she devotes a whole chapter on “what’s holding you back.”
 In it, she talks about the various reasons, including psychological ones, that contribute to clutter.
 Hence the title of her book, “Organizing from the Inside Out.”
-You have to deal with what’s going on inside of you before you deal with what’s outside of you — because, essentially, the outside is a reflection of the inside.
+According to Julie, you have to deal with what’s going on inside of you before you deal with what’s outside of you — because, essentially, the outside is a reflection of the inside.

 Yep.
 I’m still working on that.
 I might always be.
 But at least I’m not ignoring the inside.
+It’s a big part of self-care that I believe we all should apply.

 So much clutter, so little time